-One of the most common mistakes in company branding occurs when business owners tie their corporate identity to cyclical products and services vs. their key strengths and attributes.
+One of the most common mistakes in company branding occurs when business owners tie their corporate identity to cyclical products and services instead of their key strengths and attributes.
 In other words, they become famous for what they do instead of how they do it.
-This strategy might succeed in the short term, when a particular product or service is selling well, (such as being “The Roof King” during a construction boom or right after a hurricane.)
-But if your brand is welded to a specific product, your company will suffer the fate of that product.
+This strategy might succeed in the short term, when a particular product or service is selling well (such as being “The Roof King” during a construction boom or right after a hurricane), but if your brand is welded to a specific product, your company will suffer the fate of that product.
 If it does well, you’ll do well.
-If it bottoms out, so will you.
+But if it bottoms out, so will you.
 What you have, really amounts to a famous commodity.
 Wouldn’t it make better sense to build your reputation on something more timeless, more stable and more profitable?

 To do that, you must know your “pivot point.”

-A company’s pivot point is the defining attribute, the central theme, around which everything revolves.
-Just like a basketball player can move around freely in a complete circle, as long as he keeps one foot firmly planted in place, a company can move in a number of new directions, as long as it stays true, and doesn’t move, from their pivot point.
+A company’s pivot point is its defining attribute, the central theme, around which everything revolves.
+Just like a basketball player can move around freely in a complete circle, as long as he keeps one foot firmly planted in place, a company can move in a number of new directions, as long as it stays true, and doesn’t move, from its pivot point.

 Aligning with your pivot point allows for growth and expansion

 Minnesota Mining and Manufacturing did something similar.
-Rather than limiting themselves to regional industrial mining projects, they rebadged as 3M and also held up innovation as their guiding light.
+Rather than limiting themselves to regional industrial mining projects, they re-badged as 3M and held up innovation as their guiding light.
 They now sell everything from Scotch® tape to Post-it® Notes, products known for their ingenuity.
-By aligning with an attribute vs a product, you can expand and grow your company in new directions.
+By aligning with an attribute vs. a product, you can expand and grow your company in new directions.

 Volvo could easily market a child car seat with their reputation for safety.
 Nike’s affirmative “Just Do It,” captured the essence of their brand message, and created a committed fan base that buys everything from sunglasses and shorts to watches and golf balls.
 Not bad for a running shoe company.